fantacell/random-icon/README.md

     ![the hashed image of an empty string](https://github.com/user-attachments/assets/168a10d6-6ccb-4bd6-a685-d1080121fe57)

-- Example for a random one
+- Example of a random one

     ![random](https://github.com/user-attachments/assets/f2df4798-4004-4455-9fb5-86d4c4e687d9)